arc64/www.tecks.co.nz/books/the-effects-of-instructional-events/presentation-prompting-and-practice-variables/index.md

 ---
+great_grand_parent: '''Welcome to Teacher Education''''s Core Knowledge and Skills.'''
 has_children: true
 layout: default
 nav_order: 1
+parent: 'The effects of instructional events '
 title: 'Presentation, prompting and practice variables '
 ---
 # Presentation, prompting and practice variables